 Admissions committees often consider employment, additional responsibilities during the school year, extracurricular involvement/leadership, and exposure to patients.

-The Bates College Medical Studies Committee provides letters of evaluation for medical and dental school applicants.
+The Bates College Medical Studies Committee provides letters of evaluation for medical, dental, and podiatry school applicants.
 Other pre-health graduate and professional programs do not require a Committee Letter.
 The Committee Letter is a packet of materials (cover letter, Committee Letter, and individual letters of reference) sent by the Medical Studies Committee in support of our applicants.
 Letters are written after advising and interviewing applicants, and include statements from individual references.

 Common pathways include:

 - Applying after Junior or Senior year with a strong academic record and MCAT score, evidence of shadowing and internship & research experiences, and a commitment to serving others.